 Flat-coat genetic rescue, step-by-step

 Genetic rescue is a conservation breeding strategy whereby new genes are introduced into a fixed population in order to reduce inbreeding rates and improve health and fitness.
 Purebred dogs can accomplish this by borrowing from their own tradition and origins — outcrossing, then selecting for the desired traits to carry forward into future generations.
-While this breeding strategy may now be at odds with the unsustainable constraints of closed registries, breed preservation demands we break from such superficial barriers.
+While this breeding strategy may now be at odds with the unsustainable constraints of closed registries, breed conservation demands we break from such superficial barriers.
 For the love of Flat-coats, read on.

 Step 1: Establish and prioritize breeding criteria